MelnCat/discord-donuts-1/readme.md

 ## Selfhosting Instructions
 1. Rename `auth.json.example` to `auth.json`
 2. Edit auth.json accordingly.
->If the database server isn't localhost, edit `sequelize.js`'s host section to the server.
 3. Open a command prompt in the main directory, and run `node bot.js`
 >If you can't run that, you need to install node.
 Search it up.